nschimka/fake-gateway/README.md

 This is the back-end API integration for the fakepay (https://www.fakepay.io/challenge) gateway.
 When passed customer information and credit card data, a purchase will be attempted for them that, once successful, will create a subscription and stored payment profile for them.
 The payment profile will reference back to the card stored at the gateway using a token.

 When you send a subscription request to the API, it will return a response for that new subscription.
-It won't contain the payment profile information.
+(It won't contain the payment profile information, for no real reason other than I didn't get to it).
 If the subscription or payment fail, an error will be returned instead.

 ## Getting Started

-Run the Rails server:
-`rails server`

-Then run the following commands from the main Fakepay directory:
+Run the following commands from the main Fakepay directory:
 ```touch .env
 echo FAKEPAY_KEY = put-your-key-here >> .env
 ```

-To run the test suite:
+Then run the Rails server:
+`rails server`

+Finally, setup and seed the database to create your products:
+`rake db:setup`

+Theoretically you would run this to run the full test suite...but it returns a load error and I'm not sure why.
+If you run the tests individually, they all pass.
 `bundle exec rspec spec`

 Interactions with the Fakepay gateway have been pre-run and stored as VCRs.